 Radiation therapy is the use of high-energy radiation to treat cancer.
 A radiation oncologist may use radiation to cure cancer or to relieve a cancer patient's pain or alleviate other symptoms due to the cancer.

-A radiation oncologist may use external beam radiation therapy generated by a linear accelerator (a machine that accelerates electrons to produce x-rays or gamma rays).
+A radiation oncologist may use external beam radiation therapy or brachytherapy to treat cancer.
+External beam radiation therapy can be generated by a linear accelerator (a machine that accelerates electrons to produce x-rays or gamma rays).
 Proton therapy is another form of external beam radiation therapy that uses cyclotrons or synchrotrons to produce charged atoms that destroy tumors.

-Radiation may also be given with radioactive sources that are put inside the patient brachytherapy.
+Radiation therapy given by radioactive sources that are put inside the patient is called brachytherapy.
 The radioactive sources are sealed in needles, seeds, wires, or catheters, and implanted directly into or near a tumor on a temporary or permanent basis.
 Brachytherapy is a common treatment for cancers of the prostate, uterus, cervix or breast.

 Radiation can also be used to cut off blood flow to a tumor in vascular organs like the liver.
 For instance, radioembolization uses microspheres filled with radioactive isotopes to block a tumor's blood supply and starve it.